groupon/Selenium-Grid-Extras/README.md

 ### Windows ###

+There are two major ways to make windows automatically start the Grid Extras binary

+* Insert a batch file into StartUp directory
+* Using the Task Scheduler to add the java start command, where the executable will be the path to java.exe and the path to Grid Extras passed in as an argument

 ### Linux ###

 There are a lot of security issues with setting up a cron job as a “build user” and letting that user run in the normal display desktop (DISPLAY=:0 aka the one you see when it is connected to the computer monitor).
 There is a work around to allow the service to run in DISPLAY=:0 but that’s not recommended.